robin-rpr/calos/doc/clearly-image.rst

 The following are equivalent::

-  $ ch-image modify -S /bin/ash -c 'echo hello' -c 'echo world' foo bar
+  $ clearly image modify -S /bin/ash -c 'echo hello' -c 'echo world' foo bar

 and::

-  $ ch-image build -t bar <<'EOF'
+  $ clearly image build -t bar <<'EOF'
   FROM foo
   SHELL /bin/ash
   RUN echo hello
   RUN echo world
   EOF

-:code:`ch-image` simply builds a Dockerfile internally that uses :code:`foo` as a base image, starts with an appropriate :code:`SHELL` if :code:`-S` was given, converts each :code:`-c` to a :code:`RUN` command, and executes this Dockerfile to produce image :code:`bar`.
+:code:`clearly image` simply builds a Dockerfile internally that uses :code:`foo` as a base image, starts with an appropriate :code:`SHELL` if :code:`-S` was given, converts each :code:`-c` to a :code:`RUN` command, and executes this Dockerfile to produce image :code:`bar`.
 As with regular Dockerfiles, if any command fails,